Optimizing Molecules using Efficient Queries from Property Evaluations: Results

 Although the above-mentioned molecular property optimization tasks provide well-defined benchmarks for testing our QMO algorithm, it is well-recognized that such tasks are easy to solve and do not capture the complexity associated with real-world discovery \cite{brown2019guacamol}.
 For example, it is trivial to achieve state-of-the-art results for logP optimization by generating long saturated hydrocarbon chains \cite{RENZ2020}.
 Coley et al. \cite{coley2019autonomous} has proposed that molecular optimization goals that better reflect the complexity of real discovery tasks might include binding or selectivity attribute.
 Therefore, in the remaining of this paper, we consider two such tasks: (1) optimizing binding affinity of existing SARS-CoV-2 M\textsuperscript{pro} inhibitor molecules and (2) lowering toxicity of known antimicrobial peptides.

-\paragraph{Optimizing Existing Inhibitor Molecules and Applications to COVID-19} To provide a timely solution and accelerate the drug discovery against a new virus such as SARS-CoV-2, it is a sensible practice to optimize known leads to facilitate design and production as well as minimize the emergence of adverse effects.
+\paragraph{Optimizing Existing SARS-CoV-2 Main Protease Inhibitor Molecules toward better IC$_{50}$.} To provide a timely solution and accelerate the drug discovery against a new virus such as SARS-CoV-2, it is a sensible practice to optimize known leads to facilitate design and production as well as minimize the emergence of adverse effects.
 Here we focus on the task of optimizing the parent molecule structure of a set of existing SARS-CoV-2 M\textsuperscript{pro} inhibitors.
 Specifically, we use the QMO formulation in \eqref{eq_unconstrained_search}, a pre-trained binding affinity predictor\cite{chenthamarakshan2020targetspecific} $f_{\text{affinity}}$ (output is $\text{pIC}_{50}$ value), and the Tanimoto similarity $g_{\text{Tanimoto}}$ between the original and optimized molecules.
 Given a known inhibitor molecule $x_0$, we aim to find an optimized molecule $x$ such that $f_{\text{affinity}}(x)\geq \tau_{\text{affinity}}$ while $g_{\text{Tanimoto}}(x|x_0)$ is maximized.

 For this task, we start by assembling 23 existing molecules shown to have weak to moderate affinity with SARS-CoV-2 M\textsuperscript{pro} \cite{jin2020structure,huynh2020insilico}.
-These are generally in the \si{\micro}M range of $\text{IC}_{50}$, a measure of inhibitory potency (see Section \ref{appendix_model_data} in the Supplementary Material for experimental $\text{IC}_{50}$ values).
+These are generally in the \si{\micro \meter} range of $\text{IC}_{50}$, a measure of inhibitory potency (see Section \ref{appendix_model_data} in the Supplementary Material for experimental $\text{IC}_{50}$ values).
 We choose the target affinity threshold $\tau_{\text{affinity}}$ as $\text{pIC}_{50}\ge7.5$, which implies strong affinity.
-The optimization results of each inhibitor are summarized in Table \ref{table_covid_targets}.
-Affinity predictions, Tanimoto similarity, quantitative estimation of drug-likeness (QED) \cite{bickerton2012quantifying}, synthetic accessibility (SA) \cite{ertl2009estimation}, and the logarithm of partition coefficient (logP) properties are reported.
-The results show that predicted affinity is improved past the threshold for every starting compound while attaining similarity of 0.64 on average.
-QED is almost unchanged, on average, showing QMO preserves drug-likeness.
-SA increases only slightly, indicating synthesizability is still reasonable.
-Hydrophobicity (logP) decreases slightly meaning the molecules are more water-soluble.
+Table \ref{tab:selected_covid_targets} shows the final optimized molecules compared to their initial state (i.e., the original lead molecule).
+We highlight common substructures and show a similarity map to emphasize the changes.
+The results of all 23 inhibitors are summarized in Table \ref{table_covid_targets} of the Supplementary Material.